YounisLab/scripts/README.md

 Archive of (mostly) one-off scripts.

+Large data files must be compressed using gzip.